evanca/quick-portfolio/projects/embodied_sonification/embodied_sonification.md

 <img src="images/CsoundCode.png?raw=true"/><br/>

 ### Data to Sound
-The project involved the development of new techniques and systems for mapping a range of data types to sound in order to represent changes in the original data set.
+The project involved the development of new techniques and systems for mapping a range of datatypes to sound in order to represent changes in the original data set.
-Physical and spatial datatypes like temperature, distance, height, weight, speed, amount, texture, etc. were used in the project.
-Weather data was also used.
+Physical and spatial datatypes like temperature, distance, height, weight, speed, amount, texture, etc. were used in the project.Weather data was also used.
 As the project progressed the focus fell increasingly on socio-economic data

 The first phases of the project dealt with the concept of 'polarity'.
-This asks what counts as an increase and what counts as a decrease when mapping data to sound.
-The pitch and tempo of pure sine tones from 'numerical data', data that is a count of some specific thing like population, chemical concentration, RPM, etc., and attribute data, data that describes some attribute of a thing like size, depth, mass, etc.
+It examined whether listeners interpret increases in a sonic dimension (e.g. pitch, tempo) to increases in the data represented or decreases in the data represented.
+I investigated how this operated for 'numerical data', (i.e. data that is a count of some specific thing like population, chemical concentration, RPM, etc.), and attribute data, (i.e. data that describes some attribute of a thing like size, depth, mass, etc.). <br/>

-Pure Sine Tone Examples:
+**Pure Sine Tone Examples:**<br/>
 [Increasing Frequency](audio/Ch2/Experiment C Pitch.mp3) | [Decreasing Frequency](audio/Ch2/Experiment B Pitch.mp3) | [Increasing Tempo](audio/Ch2/Experiment C rhythm.mp3) | [Decreasing Tempo](audio/Ch2/Experiment B rhythm.mp3)

 The second phase explored the kinds of data that can be best represented with simulated vocal gestures.
-This phase made use of the vocal gesture prototyping platforms
+This phase made use of the vocal gesture prototyping platforms.

-Effective Vocal Gesture Examples:
+**Effective Vocal Gesture Examples:**<br/>
 [Texture](audio/Ch3/Rough Smooth.mp3) | [Amount](audio/Ch3/Amount.mp3) | [Speed](projects/embodied_sonification/audio/Ch3/Speed.mp3) | [Size](audio/Ch3/Size.mp3) [Spatial Extent](audio/Ch3/Spatial.mp3) | [Tension](audio/Ch3/Vowel Tension.mp3) | [Anger](audio/Ch3/Anger.mp3)

 The third phase examined how soundscapes can be used to represent data.
 Initial soundscape elements were synthesised and mapped to data using prototyping platforms in Csound but this approach was abandoned in favour of soundscape recordings that could be manipulated and mapped to data.
 This section explored how the concepts of conceptual metaphor and blending can be applied to design better soundscape sonifications.

-Soundscape Sonification:
+**Soundscape Sonification:**<br/>
 [Sonification of Irish GDP from 1979 to 2013](audio/Ch4/Sonification.mp3) | [Emigration Low](audio/Ch4/Emigration Place Lo.mp3) | [Emigration High](audio/Ch4/Emigration Place Hi.mp3) | [Poverty Low](audio/Ch4/Poverty Meta Lo.mp3) | [Poverty High](audio/Ch4/Poverty Meta Hi.mp3)

 The final phase explored how doppler shifting can be used to add a sense of temporal context to a sonification:

-Temporospatial Motion Framework:
+**Temporospatial Motion Framework:**<br/>
 [Original Framework](audio/Ch5/Example of Original Framework.mp3) | [Refined Framework](audio/Ch5/Example of Refined Framework .mp3)

 ### Research Methods